nfvs/idavoll/README.md

 # Idavoll 0.9.1

-This is a fork of Ralph Meijer's Idavoll (<https://github.com/ralphm/idavoll>).
+This is a development version, forked from Ralph Meijer's Idavoll (<https://github.com/ralphm/idavoll>).
 View README for more information.

+**Upstream contributions are at https://bitbucket.org/nfvs/idavoll-patches.**

 # New Features